 FLL is not confined to students’ heads and dependent only on verbal interaction.
-In addition to being deeply situated in a particular time and specific environment and constrained by a social and institutional structure that defines how learning will be developed, it is also deeply dependent on the learners’ bodies.
+In addition to being deeply situated in a particular time and specific environment and constrained by a social and institutional structure that defines how learning will develop, it is also deeply dependent on the learners’ bodies.
 The differentiation between the material Körper and the immaterial Leib introduces an important terminological innovation for the field of intercultural FLL.
 It allows for the relationship of the modes of lived body experience and material bodily practice to be formulated.
 The strong notion of embodiment relativizes the traditionally assumed primary role of representational cognition and emphasizes the enactive roles of the sentient Leib and physical Körper for emerging perception, action, and meaning-making in a given environment.
-This perspective does not imply replacing the role of higher cognition with corporeally-based perception and action (although lower cognitive processing such as perception can be replaced in this way), but it offers an alternative approach for explaining the emergence of human knowledge, acknowledging that cognition fundamentally depends on the multisensory and enactive body, and the rich experiences and complex actions it affords in the world.
+This perspective does not imply replacing the role of higher cognition with corporeally-based perception and action (although lower cognitive processing such as perception can be replaced in this way), but it offers an alternative approach for explaining the emergence of human knowledge, acknowledging/taking into account that cognition fundamentally depends on the multisensory and enactive body, and the rich experiences and complex actions it affords in the world.

-This is an important, yet largely unexplored approach to FLL, as our material and sociocultural world is not such much analytically deduced but it is primarily encountered by the multisensory body (incl. mind) and “disclosed in terms of our own abilities to act upon it through a ‘hands-on’ practice of sense-making” (Jackman 2016: 113).
+This is an important, yet largely unexplored approach to FLL, as our material and sociocultural world is not so? much analytically deduced but primarily encountered by the multisensory body (incl. mind) and “disclosed in terms of our own abilities to act upon it through a ‘hands-on’ practice of sense-making” (Jackman 2016: 113).
 Only through unmediated bodily resonances and adaptive responses can situational atmospheres, affects, moods, and meanings be sensed and experienced, and an intuitive feeling for new FL-related situations be generated.
-On this perspective, embodied learning can be understood as “the active process through which changes and shifts are experienced in, through, with, and because of the body” (Munro 2018: 6).
+In this regard, embodied learning can be understood as “the active process through which changes and shifts are experienced in, through, with, and because of the body” (Munro 2018: 6).